aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/dynamic-stock-charts-powerpoint-aspose-slides-java/_index.md

    }
    ```

-### Add Data Series to Chart
+### Add data series to chart
 #### Overview
-Integrate different data series such as Open, High, Low, and Close for comprehensive analysis.
+Add the four essential series: Open, High, Low, and Close.

-6. **Add Data Series**:
+A `ChartSeries` holds a collection of data points for a specific series in the chart.

+#### Direct answer
+For each series, call `chart.getChartData().getSeries().add(dataWorkbook.getCell(0, 0, colIndex), chart.getType())`.
+This registers the series with the chart’s data workbook.

    ```java
    import com.aspose.slides.IChart;
    import com.aspose.slides.IChartDataWorkbook;